ghallak/regex-to-dfa/README.md

 }
 ```

-This will create the dot file `example.gv`.
+Running this will create the dot file `example.gv`.
 An svg can be generated from this file by running:

 ```
 dot -Tsvg example.gv -o example.svg